How Self-Custodial Bitcoin Staking Works

 - Bitcoin Remains in the User’s Wallet: Users always retain full control over their staked BTC.

-- No Protocol-Level Risk: Staking only involves locking BTC via a Bitcoin-native function, ensuring safety and decentralization.
+- No Protocol-Level Risk: Staking only involves locking BTC via a Bitcoin-native function.

 Requirements for Bitcoin Staking